commeta/consciousness/Neurocognitive-mechanisms-of-conscious-perception-and-memory.md

 - 15. Scoville, W.B., & Milner, B. (1957).
 Loss of recent memory after bilateral hippocampal lesions.
 Journal of Neurology, Neurosurgery, and Psychiatry, 20(1), 11-21.
 - 16. Squire, L.R., & Alvarez, P. (1995).
 Retrograde amnesia and memory consolidation: a neurobiological perspective.
 Current Opinion in Neurobiology, 5, 169-177.
 - 17. Cowan, N. (1984).
 On short and long auditory stores.
 Psychological Bulletin, 96, 341-370.
-- 18. Kandel, E.R.
-(2001).
-The molecular biology of memory storage: A dialogue between genes and synapses.
-Science, 294, 1030-1038.
+- 18. Mayford, M., Baranes, D., Podsypanina, K., & Kandel, E.R.
+(1996).
+The 3' untranslated region of CaMKIIα is a cis-acting signal for the localization and translation of mRNA in dendrites.
+Proceedings of the National Academy of Sciences, 93(4), 13250–13255.
 - 19. Luck, S.J., & Vogel, E.K.
 (1997).
 The capacity of visual working memory for features and conjunctions.
 Nature, 390, 279-281.
 - 20. Miller, G.A.
 (1956).
 The magical number seven, plus or minus two.
 Psychological Review, 63, 81-97.

 ---